LeToya Luckett: Acting career

+In June 2021, Luckett was cast as Leah Franklin Dupont on the short-lived Fox series Our Kind of People; the role was later recast prior to the show airing.
+In 2022 and 2023, she starred in television movies for OWN, Lifetime and BET, respectively: The Great Holiday Bake War, Line Sisters and A Miracle Before Christmas.
+In 2022, she was also cast as Kenya Pierce (Jukebox's mother and Marvin's ex who left the family to make it as a professional singer in Los Angeles) in the second season of Power Book III: Raising Kanan.

+In 2024, she starred in the BET thriller One Night Stay.
+On May 5, 2025, it was announced that Luckett would star as Rasheda in the BET+ ordered Divorced Sistas (a spin-off series from Sistas), which follows five close friends as they navigate life, love and the challenges that come with divorce, marriage and dating.

 Webisodes

-LeToya has had two web series of herself on YouTube.
+Luckett has had two web series of herself on YouTube.
 In 2006, she did H-Town Chick; and in 2012, she did Life, Love & Music.

 2006: H-Town Chick

 A three-episode series on YouTube featuring the singer explaining her role in Destiny's Child and discussing her first self-titled album LeToya.

 2012: Life, Love and Music

 A six-episode series on YouTube giving an inside look at the singer's life and the recording process of her third album.